-- Encourage responsible use of grit/salt and help to minimise the abuse of grit/salt within communities
+- encouraging responsible use of grit/salt and help to minimise the abuse of grit/salt within communities

-If you would like to help but cannot commit to being a full registered snow warden, you can be come a volunteer.
-Volunteers can assist with the following;
+If you would like to help but cannot commit to being a full registered snow warden, you can become a volunteer.
+Volunteers can assist with:

-- report issues with grit bins and bags online
+- reporting issues with grit bins and bags online

 DCC is pledging to provide up to five tonnes of salt free of charge to parishes that sign up to the scheme.